The 2015 Dietary Guidelines for Americans recommend eating a minimum of 2 meals of seafood per week.Download Now ›

 Avoiding fish during pregnancy means missing out on critical nutrients.
 Find out why eating fish can produce a lifetime of health benefits for you and your baby.

 Do I need to be concerned about mercury in fish?

 American women do not need to worry about eating fish during pregnancy.
 Researchers have evaluated fish consumption during pregnancy, taking into account any traces of mercury along with its beneficial nutrients like selenium, which is thought to neutralize the effects of mercury.
-After reviewing the science, experts concluded that pregnant and breastfeeding women eat no less than two servings of fish per week.
+After reviewing the science, experts concluded that pregnant and breastfeeding women should eat 2 to 3 meals of seafood each week.
 The USDA and HHS concur, making this recommendation a part of the current Dietary Guidelines for Americans.